 Residents appeared to be provided with appropriate emotional and behavioural support.
+Staff were observed to support a resident to talk through matters which were of concern to them regarding their Christmas shopping in a calm and supportive manner.
 None of the residents living in the centre were identified to present with behaviours that challenge.
 There were no restrictive practices in use in this centre.